 I dreamed of a time when there would be no more abuse of power over children.
 Where children had a voice.
 I dreamed of a world where abuse of children by those who had power over them was no longer acceptable and that those who chose to prey on the innocent would be brought to justice.
 That time has come as we witness the bringing to the light of the abuse of the children and the world is horrified and so it should be.

-I dreamed of a world that would allow me to embrace my spiritual beliefs without fear of death or persecution.
+I dreamed of a time that would allow myself and other like-minded souls the freedom to embrace our spiritual beliefs without fear of death or persecution.
 I dreamed of a world where there was equality of opportunity for everyone.
-A world where we were free to express our true selves without fear of reprisal.
+A world where we are free to express our true selves without fear of reprisal.
 This is a work is progress with huge inroads being made around the globe.
 Long may it continue.

 It is challenging enough to get through each day but to affect change we must step up another notch and live with passion, act with purpose and be mindful of our thoughts and feeling and conscious of our intentions before we act upon them.